 Why Love This Recipe

-This restaurant quality seafood dish is truly a unique take on a traditional seafood boil if you’re wanting to switch it up and make something special that everyone will love.
+This restaurant worthy seafood dish is a unique take on a traditional seafood boil if you’re wanting to switch it up and make something special that everyone will love.
+I’ve been making seafood boils for years now.
+I used to make them in whatever size pots I had available and then ones I had on hand were never big enough!
+I solved this problem by switching to the oven bag method.
+I may actually never go back to stovetop crab leg boils.

 And let’s not forget how expensive seafood boils can be when ordering takeout.
 I promise if you make this boil the only difference you’ll notice is the extra change in your pocket.
 Well, it’ll probably taste better too!